N3-uchimura/01_scrapeKeiba/README.md

 ## Overview
 This is scraping tool for netkeiba.com.
-As a first release, collecting crops results of stallion horse.
+As a first release, collecting crop's results of stallion horse.

 ## Requirement
 Windos10 ~